ChameleonCloud/docs/source/technical/reservations.rst

 #.
 Remove any resource properties.

    .. note:: In the future the controls for *Resource Properties* will be improved to show only those relevant to VLANs.
+If you would like to reserve a specific *network segment* or *physical network type*, we will need to use the CLI to specify resource properties.

 #.
 Click on the *Create* button.